byexamples/byexample/docs/languages/shell.md

 the console, otherwise its output will be mixed with the output of the next examples.

-It is easy to this using a redirection:
+It is easy to do this using a redirection:

 ```shell
 $ sleep 1 >/dev/null 2>&1 &